sunfounder/picrawler/docs/source/about_robot_hat.rst

 **Bluetooth Indicator**
     * The Bluetooth indicator keeps turning on at a well Bluetooth connection, blink at a Bluetooth disconnection, blink fast at a signal transmission.

+.. note:: You can see more details in the `Robot HAT Documentation <https://robot-hat.readthedocs.io/en/latest/index.html>`_.